GOcontroll/GOcontroll-Moduline/Moduline cheat sheet.md

 nmcli con show <con> -- See detailed information about a specific connection nmcli dev wifi      -- Show available Wi-Fi networks nmcli dev wifi connect <net name> password <password> -- Connect to a wifi network with the given name and password

+# modem manager
+mmcli --list-modems --Show the list of modems to get the modem number mmcli -K --modem=<modemnumber>  --Show the details of this modem